 The online search results within the Dash are turned on by default during installation.
-If you do not want external search results, go to System Settings -Privacy - Search Results and switch off the "include online search results" switch.
+If you do not want external search results, go to System Settings Privacy Search Results and set the "Include online search results" switch to the Off position.
+As an added layer of privacy, you can also prevent any search activity from being recorded.